 - Published valuable member reports on policy, postal and legal developments that will affect members.

-- Raised the profile of catalogs both in Washington and nationally by continuing to educate policymakers and the public about the benefits c
+- Raised profile of catalogs nationally by educating policymakers and the public about the benefits of catalogs.

 - Initiated quarterly webinar series to increase education and awareness of critical issues in catalog and e-commerce.